jplayer/react-jPlayer/README.md

 A required function that deep merges the static options that you specified on your jPlayer with react-jPlayer's defaults.
 The result of this must be passed to your stores initial state.

 **Arguments**
-1. `jPlayer(s)` (Array or Function): Accepts either an array of jPlayers or a single jPlayer.
+1. `jPlayer(s)` (array or function): Accepts either an array of jPlayers or a single jPlayer.

 **Returns**

-(Object): The initial state for the jPlayer(s) that needs to be passed to the Redux store.
+(object): The initial state for the jPlayer(s) that needs to be passed to the Redux store.

 #### `reducer`
 A required object.
 The jPlayer reducer that will be called whenever a jPlayer function is called or dispatched.
 Must be passed to your store.